 How Many People Will Be Travelling In Your Caravan?

 It’s important to consider how many people will be using the caravan, and how many litres of water they’ll need.
-It might be obvious, but more people means you’ll need more water.
+It might be obvious, but more people means you’ll need more water and a bigger tank.

 - A 22L water tank will offer enough water for two people for two days.